Therapy for Relationship Stress

 • Struggling to express needs without guilt or defensiveness

-• Feeling reactive, shut down, or flooded during conflict
+• Feeling reactive, shut down, or overwhelmed during conflict

 • Doubting your perceptions or minimizing your needs